A mischief-making cat called Pickle used up one of his nine lives when he chewed through a Christmas lights cable.

 But his owners Leigh Downes and their partner Max – who gave him his name because he is always getting in a pickle – were still concerned.

-So they got in touch with our innovative Video Vets Now service to get an on-camera consultation with one of our experts.
+So, they had an on-camera consultation with one of our experts.

 And after a couple of minutes of being uncharacteristically camera-shy, ginger tom cat Pickle was eventually persuaded to join the video call.